 Hindi Tamil

-The Inner Essence to be learnt from
+The Inner Essence to be learnt

-Bhagavad-gita for meaningful life
+from Bhagavad-gita for a meaningful life

 ___________

 Arjuna, the mighty warrior becomes thus confused and surrenders unto the Supreme Personality of Godhead as His disciple.
-Thereafter, the Lord begins His teachings about the fundamental difference between the temporary material body and the eternal living being.
-Then, the Lord explains the process of transmigration of the eternal living being from one material body to another, the selfless-activities performed for the pleasure of the Supreme (in the form of prescribed duties) and the characteristics of a self-realized person.
+Thereafter, the Supreme Personality of Godhead begins His teachings about the fundamental difference between the temporary material body and the eternal living being.
+Subsequently, the Lord makes him understand about the process of transmigration of the eternal living being (from one material body to another), the selfless-activities performed in the form of prescribed duties (for the pleasure of the Supreme) and the characteristics of a self-realized person.

 1

 Bg.
-2.9, 10 – Speaking thus Guòäkeçaù (Arjuna) said, “O Govinda!
-I shall not fight”, and became silent.
-At that time the Supreme Personality of Godhead, smiling in the midst of both the armies, spoke to grief stricken Arjuna as follows.
+2.9, 10 – (Speaking thus) Guòäkeçaù (Arjuna) said, “O Govinda!
+I shall not fight”, and he became silent.
+At that time smiling in the midst of both the armies the Supreme Personality of Godhead spoke to grief stricken Arjuna as follows.

 2